-Your tables will look more professional without the default black borders.
-If you want to keep them, at least get rid of outside ones and it will also look better.
+Your tables will look more elegant and professional without the default black borders.
+If you want to keep them, you can get rid of outside ones and it will also look better.
 You can change the border by clicking on the table itself and then selecting in the PPT menu: Design: Borders.

 2. Add shapes to table columns and rows headers

-- use vivid colors like I have below if you want people to focus on that part – in this case the three products in my example.
+- use vivid colors like I did if you want people to focus on that part – in this case the three products in my example.

 3. Illustrate your PowerPoint table with icons